Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Abstract

 \section{Abstract}

 Large Video-Language Models (Video-LMs) have achieved impressive progress in multimodal understanding, yet their reasoning remains weakly grounded in space and time.
 We present Know-Show, a new benchmark designed to evaluate spatio-temporal grounded reasoning, the ability of a model to reason about actions and their semantics while simultaneously grounding its inferences in visual and temporal evidence.
 Know-Show unifies reasoning and localization within a single evaluation framework consisting of five complementary scenarios across spatial (person, object, person–object, and hand–object) and temporal dimensions.
-Built from Charades, Action Genome, and Ego4D with 2.5K human-authored questions, the benchmark exposes significant gaps between current Video-LMs and human reasoning.
-To bridge this gap, we propose GRAM, a training-free plug-in that augments Video-LMs with fine-grained grounding through attention-based video token selection and explicit timestamp encoding.
-Extensive experiments across open and closed Video-LMs (Qwen, VideoLLaVA, GPT-4o and Gemini etc.) reveal that existing models struggle to “show what they know" and vice versa especially in fine-grained hand–object interactions.
+Built from Charades, Action Genome, and Ego4D with 2.5K high-quality human-authored questions, the benchmark exposes significant gaps between current Video-LMs and human reasoning.
+To bridge this gap, we propose GRAM, a training-free plug-in that augments Video-LMs with fine-grained grounded reasoning through attention-based video token selection and explicit timestamp encoding.
+Extensive experiments across open and closed Video-LMs (Qwen, VideoR1, Gemini and GPT-4o etc.) reveal that existing models struggle to “show what they know" and vice versa.
 Know-Show establishes a unified standard for assessing grounded reasoning in video-language understanding and provides insights toward developing interpretable and reliable multimodal reasoning systems.
-We will release the dataset and the code at \href{https://github.com/LUNAProject22/Know-Show}{https://github.com/LUNAProject22/Know-Show}.
+We have released the dataset at \href{https://github.com/LUNAProject22/Know-Show}{https://github.com/LUNAProject22/Know-Show}, and the code will be released in the same repository.